sandermak/java-next-labs/01-modules/02-services-begin/README.md

 ## Step 3
 Look at the `logger.plain` module.
 It implements the `Logging` interface in a straightforward manner.
-Expose this implementations as service by setting up the module descriptor.
+Expose this implementation as service by setting up the module descriptor.
 Then, compile the `logger.client` and `logger.plain` modules together.
 You have to specify the `logger.plain` module for compilation explicitly because the compiler only picks up additional modules through `requires` relations, not because of service relations.